 Dividends are paid quarterly in arrears in March, June, September and December each year.
 The dividend rate is reset every three years to the three-year interest swap rate plus a margin of 1.70%. this rate is applicable for all dividends paid in the reset period.
-The most recent reset was 12 March 2017, where the rate for the following three period was set at 4.32%.
-The next reset will be on 12 March 2020.
+The most recent reset was on 12 March 2020, where the rate for the following three year period was set at 2.46%.
+The next reset will be on 12 March 2023.

 On 31 January 2008, an investment statement was issued by Quayside Holdings Limited offering to the general public 200 million Perpetual Preference Shares at $1 each.
 The investment statement and prospectus specify the terms and conditions of the offer as required by the Securities Act 1978.
 Click here to read the full investment statement.

 Quayside Holdings Limited uses Computershare to administer its share register for the Perpetual Preference Shares.
 For information on your shareholding or to change your details, contact Computershare direct on:

 Or by writing to:

 The dividend rate is the three-year interest swap rate, plus a margin of 1.70%.
 The dividend rate formula is defined in the investment statement and prospectus dated 31 January 2008.